filterpaper/qmk_userspace/readme.md

 }
 #endif
 ```
-Mod-tap keys are excluded from the next tap record match to allow chording multiple modifiers on the same hand.
 This approach uses the `keyrecord->keycode` container that requires the `COMBO_ENABLE` feature to be enabled.

 ## Permissive bilateral hold
 Modifiers should be triggered when a mod-tap key is held down and another key is tapped with the opposite hand.
 This is applied in the `get_permissive_hold` function for the mod-tap key with a nested key record on the opposite side of the keyboard: